 The club sandwich is one of those All-American diner classics that you can count on being delicious just about anywhere.
-While it’s usually a double decker affair that includes bacon, I love this “tinkered with” version.
+While a true club sandwich is usually a double decker affair that includes bacon, I love this “tinkered with” simplified version that combines our two favorite sandwiches, a club sandwich sub sandwich.

-With no frilly toothpicks, this is built on a loaf of French bread to feed a crowd.
-We’ll build that sandwich below, but first let’s drink some wine.
+With no frilly toothpicks required, this is built on a loaf of French bread and includes everyone’s favorite deli sandwich ingredients.

 This is a fun sandwich to build.
 Just grab your favorite deli meats next time you’re at the store.
 Pick up a loaf of French Bread or Italian Bread.
 The lemony mayo spread is really a must to make this sandwich special.
 Please don’t skip that step.